-or nocturnal enuresis, is a condition that causes your child to urinate in his bed while he sleeps.
+or nocturnal enuresis, is a condition that causes your child to urinate in bed while he or she sleeps.
 The condition occurs in children who are 5 years or older.
-Your child may wet his bed at least 2 times each week.
-He may never have had a dry night.
-He may have dry nights for at least 6 months and then begin to wet the bed again.
+Your child may wet the bed at least 2 times each week.
+He or she may never have had a dry night.
+He or she may have dry nights for at least 6 months and then begin to wet the bed again.

 Contact your child's healthcare provider if:

-- Your child has stomach cramps, no appetite, or a bad taste in his mouth.
+- Your child has stomach cramps, no appetite, or a bad taste in his or her mouth.

 - Your child is not sleeping as well as usual.